Daniel-KM/UpgradeToOmekaS/README.md

 ----

 * End of the install and copy of settings, records and files.
+* Add a prefix in the core of Omeka S
 * Update `.htaccess` when Omeka Semantic is installed in a subfolder of Omeka Classic
 * Import, conversion and copy
 * Compatibility layer